 Along with its effects on the joints and skin, psoriatic arthritis can affect a person’s mental health.
 People with psoriatic arthritis are more likely to experience depression.

 Psoriatic disease can have a significant impact on mental health and well-being.
 This may partly be due to social factors, the stress of living with a chronic condition, fatigue, and inflammation in the body.
-Research has linked inflammation to both psoriasis and depression.
+Research

 This article outlines the causes of depression among people with psoriatic arthritis (PsA), as well as information on treating and coping with depression.